 How to Use Valuation Analysis to “Time the Market”

-There are many approaches investors use to time the market.
+There are many approaches investors use to “time the market”.
 However only valuation analysis has been proven to work in the long run.
-Were going to explore how and why valuation analysis is the best approach to time the market.
+We’re going to explore how and why valuation analysis is the best approach to determine your asset allocation.